Distribution of lightning: Lightning data sources

 Before technology was developed to accurately detect and record lightning flashes, climatologies were based upon the number of audible detection of thunder.
 The keraunic (or ceraunic) level was the average number of days per year when thunder was heard in a given area.
 A map of isokeraunic contours was used to give a rough estimate of relative lightning frequencies.
 However, variations in population, the distance sound travels due to terrain made such maps quite spurious, and human hearing made such maps imprecise.
 It also could not hope to differentiate between different types of lightning.

 Electronic lightning sensors advanced during the 20th century using radio wave disruptions.
 Originally the expense of such instruments caused only sporadic development.
 However a small set of sensors in the U.S. employed during a 1979 project by NOAA’s National Severe Storms Laboratory grew into the National Lightning Detection Network (NLDN), achieving nationwide coverage in 1989.
 Vaisala is now the operator and primary distributor of data from the NLDN, and developed the Canadian Lightning Detection Network (CLDN) as of 1998.
 The EUCLID network is the European shared network, covering most of the continent apart from some far eastern nations.
 Collaborative amateur development spurred the formation of the Blitzortung community, which offers real-time lightning strike data from most of the world (as well as historical data dating back to 2008) under the Creative Commons license.
+In the United States, lightning monitoring is also frequently augmented by highly localized, but typically more dense detection networks such as the Oklahoma Lightning Mapping Array or the North Alabama Lightning Mapping Array, also known as NALMA.

 Satellite lightning measurements began in 1997 when NASA and National Space Development Agency (NASDA) of Japan launched the Lightning Imaging Sensor (LIS) aboard the TRMM satellite, providing periodic scan swaths over tropical and sub-tropical portions of the globe until the satellite's was lost in 2015.
 In 2017 NOAA started deployment of Geostationary Lightning Mappers aboard their GOES-R class satellites, offering continual coverage of much of the land within the western Hemisphere.

 Maps of the U.S. lightning strike/km2yr averaged from 1997-2010 are available from Vaisala's webpage for a fee.
 More detailed U.S. regional lightning maps based on the National Oceanic and Atmospheric Administration (NOAA) and the National Weather Service (NWS) data centered on different cities are put out by the Cooperative Institute for Applied Meteorological Studies at Texas A&M University.